-The Corporation provides ongoing continuous education programs through key business area presentations, business updates and operations site visits as appropriate.
+The Corporation provides ongoing continuous education programs through key business area presentations, business updates and operations site visits, as appropriate.
 The Corporation's Board members are expected to keep themselves current with industry trends and developments and are encouraged to communicate with management and, where applicable, auditors, advisors and other consultants of the Corporation.
 Board members have access to the Corporation's in-house and external legal counsel in the event of any questions or matters relating to the Board members' corporate and director responsibilities and to keep themselves current with changes in legislation.

 In connection with the Corporation's listing on the Nasdaq Stockholm in June 2018, all directors at the time successfully completed an educational training course on reporting and stock exchange listing obligations.
+In May 2019, the Board participated in a seminar with respect to environmental, social and governance (ESG) reporting best practices, including climate change and sustainability matters.